tikatoo/irc.js/docs/API.rst

     Activates flood protection manually after instantiation of the client.
     You can also use the ``floodProtection`` option while instantiating the client to enable flood protection then; see also ``floodProtectionDelay`` to set the message interval.

+    This should only be called once per Client instance, not on every connection, and cannot currently be deactivated.

     :param integer interval: an optional configuration for amount of time to wait between messages, defaults to client configuration value

 .. js:function:: Client.cancelAutoRenick()